brianium/tdd-ddd-php/README.md

 Domain
 ------
-The domain holds the fish entity, the fish repository interface, the service responsible for stocking the pond, and the value objects - that is our lone fisherman and pond.
+The domain holds the fish entity, the fish repository interface, the service responsible for stocking the pond, and our lone fisherman and pond services.

 Infrastructure
 --------------